 What you need to know

-The estate tax is a transfer tax on the value of the decedent's TAXABLE estate before distribution to any beneficiary.
+The estate tax is a transfer tax on the value of the decedent's estate before distribution to any beneficiary.

 All printable Massachusetts tax forms are in PDF format.
 To read them, you'll need the free Adobe Acrobat Reader.